GISerDaiShaoqing/papers-notebook/README.md

 **Notes:**

+## 4 Spatiotemporal model for assessing the stability of urban human convergence and divergence patterns

+## 5 Designing an Experiment to Investigate Subpixel Mapping as an Alternative Method to Obtain Land Use/Land Cover Maps

 # Public Health and Environmental Risk Factors
 ## 1 Mapping child growth failure in Africa between 2000 and 2015